rampeer/rampeer.github.io/_posts/2019-06-13-keras-pain.markdown

     return np.sum([np.sum(x.data.cpu().detach().numpy()) for x in net.parameters()])
 ```

-We'll use synthetic data to train the network:
+Similarly to the previous post, we'll use synthetic data to train the network:

 ```python
 fix_seeds(42)